 Want to minimize your taxes for the year?
-Who doesn’t, right?
 Well, you could defer income and speed up paying deductible expenses.

 You can also opt to increase your deductible expenses for the year by buying things for your business prior to the end of the year.
-The best part is that you don’t even have to pay cash for it by December 31 in order to take advantage of this deduction, as you can certainly use your credit card and still deduct the full amount of the expense.
+The best part is that you don’t even have to pay cash for it by December 31 in order to take advantage of the deduction.
+Instead, you can use your credit card and deduct the full amount of the expense.